PlasmaPy/PlasmaPy/.github/PULL_REQUEST_TEMPLATE.md

 * Please take care to write helpful commit messages: https://chris.beams.io/posts/git-commit/
 * As a PR nears completion, fellow developers will likely suggest changes to be made before the PR is merged.
+* Every pull request should include a changelog entry.
+Please see `changelog/README.rst` for instructions.
 * PlasmaPy follows the PEP 8 style guide: https://www.python.org/dev/peps/pep-0008
 * Please double check that a new PR will not duplicate an existing PR.
 * If this PR will solve an issue tracked by GitHub, please add a phrase like